maihoanganh/SpectralPOP/README.md

 with Limited memory bundle method instead of costly Interior-point methods.

-- Compared to SumOfSquares (Mosek) and SketchyCGAL, SpectralSOS is cheaper, faster, but maintains the same accuracy as SumOfSquares on a tested sample of random dense equality constrained QCQPs on the unit sphere.
+- Compared to SumOfSquares (Mosek) and SketchyCGAL, SpectralPOP is cheaper, faster, but maintains the same accuracy as SumOfSquares on a tested sample of random dense equality constrained QCQPs on the unit sphere.

 # Required softwares
-SpectralSOS has been implemented on a desktop computer with the following softwares:
+SpectralPOP has been implemented on a desktop computer with the following softwares:
 - Ubuntu 18.04.4
 - Julia 1.3.1
 - Fortran 2018